Medieval Greek: Research

 In the Byzantine Empire, Ancient and Medieval Greek texts were copied repeatedly; studying these texts was part of Byzantine education.
 Several collections of transcriptions tried to record the entire body of Greek literature since antiquity.
-As there had already been extensive exchange with Italian academics since the 14th century, many scholars and a large number of manuscripts found their way to Italy during the decline of the Eastern Roman Empire.
+As there had already been extensive exchange with Italian academics since the 14th century, many scholars and numerous manuscripts found their way to Italy during the decline of the Eastern Roman Empire.
 Renaissance Italian and Greek humanists set up important collections in Rome, Florence and Venice.
 The conveyance of Greek by Greek contemporaries also brought about the itacistic tradition of Greek studies in Italy.

 The Greek tradition was also taken to Western and Middle Europe in the 16th century by scholars who had studied at Italian universities.
 It included Byzantine works that mainly had classical Philology, History and Theology but not Medieval Greek language and literature as their objects of research.
 Hieronymus Wolf (1516–1580) is said to be the "father" of German Byzantism.
 In France, the first prominent Byzantist was Charles du Fresne (1610–1688).
 As the Enlightenment saw in Byzantium mainly the decadent, perishing culture of the last days of the empire, the interest in Byzantine research decreased considerably in the 18th century.

 It was not until the 19th century that the publication of and research on Medieval Greek sources began to increase rapidly, which was particularly inspired by Philhellenism.
 Furthermore, the first texts in vernacular Greek were edited.
 The branch of Byzantinology gradually split from Classical Philology and became an independent field of research.
 The Bavarian scholar Karl Krumbacher (1856–1909) carried out research in the newly founded state of Greece, and is considered the founder of Medieval and Modern Greek Philology.
-From 1897 onwards, he held the academic chair of Medieval and Modern Greek at the University of Munich.
+From 1897 onwards, he held the academic chair of Medieval and Modern Greek at LMU Munich.
 In the same century Russian Byzantinology evolved from a former connection between the Orthodox Church and the Byzantine Empire.

 Byzantinology also plays a large role in the other countries on the Balkan Peninsula, as Byzantine sources are often very important for the history of each individual people.
 There is, therefore, a long tradition of research, for example in countries like Serbia, Bulgaria, Romania and Hungary.
 Further centres of Byzantinology can be found in the United States, Great Britain, France and Italy.
-Today the two most important centres of Byzantinology in German speaking countries are the Institute for Byzantine Studies, Byzantine Art History and the Institute of Modern Greek Language and Literature at the Ludwig Maximilian University of Munich, and the Institute of Byzantine Studies and of Modern Greek Language and Literature at the University of Vienna.
-The International Byzantine Association is the umbrella organization for Byzantine Studies and has its head office in Paris.
+Today the two most important centres of Byzantinology in German-speaking countries are the Institute for Byzantine Studies, Byzantine Art History and the Institute of Modern Greek Language and Literature at LMU Munich, and the Institute of Byzantine Studies and of Modern Greek Language and Literature at the University of Vienna.
+The International Byzantine Association is the umbrella organisation for Byzantine Studies and has its head office in Paris.